Glitch-in-Antariksh/ProjectileTracking/README.md

 ---

-# Phase 1 — Vision and Trajectory Prediction
+# Phase 1 — Stereo Vision and 3D Localization

+Phase 1 focuses on establishing a reliable stereo-vision foundation using a **static crushed paper ball** as the initial target.

-Phase 1 is developed and tested using:
+The system is developed and tested using:

 - ELP stereo camera
 - Laptop